kwatsen/xiax/README.md

 compare to artwork found in the draft will be included in a subsequent update (FIXME).

-The ability to auto-fold sourcecode will be included in a subsequent update (FIXME).
+The ability to auto-unfold sourcecode will be included in a subsequent update (FIXME).

-The ability to execute validation logic as a pre-step will be included in a subsequent update (FIXME).
+The ability to execute validation logic as a post-step will be included in a subsequent update (FIXME).